Dmytro-kur/ForceCalc/README.md

 [is_clicked](force/static/force/waves.js#L37-L52) function is used for correct detection of the element where animation should run.

-15. For solving three linear equations of static balance is used numpy python package.
+15. numpy python package should be used for solving three linear equations of static balance.
 There are two main classes:
  - _calc_forces_;
  - _calc_torque_.